martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### &#xf055; Create Choice button

 Clicking this button will create a new state which will be automatically linked to this state.
-The link is created by automagically adding `IS_HAPPENING [ThisStateName]` in the new state's [**&#xf0cb; Availability Expression**](#xf0cb-availability-expression).
+The link is created by automatically adding `IS_HAPPENING [ThisStateName]` in the new state's [**&#xf0cb; Availability Expression**](#xf0cb-availability-expression).
 The newly created state will then be automatically selected.

 ### &#xf069; Change Expression